 Are beautiful moments created, anticipated, or is it a combination of the two?
 Go behind the scenes to see how five photographers capture extraordinary moments.
-Through pullbacks, video commentary, and an in-depth look at the imperfect moments that came before that perfect shot, you’ll see how each photographer creates magical images every day.
+You’ll learn how each photographer captured magic and why the “perfect” shot is more compelling than the rest in the series.
+Through pullbacks, video commentary, shooting videos, outtakes, and more, you’ll get an in-depth look at the moments leading up to the perfect shot!

 WHAT YOU’LL LEARN